 If you want to stay in the area, see our suggestions for places to stay near the Vatican.

 Rome is one of Italy’s top destinations during Easter Week and the Christmas and New Year holiday season.
 Not only are there special holiday events in Rome, but going to the Vatican during the holiday season is very popular.
 One of the top attractions is going to a mass presided over by the Pope at Saint Peter’s Basilica.
 Tickets are required to attend these popular masses.
-The tickets are free and should be reserved well in advance by following these instructions.
+The tickets are free and should be reserved well in advance by following the instructions of the Prefecture of the Papal Household.

 - December 24: Christmas Eve Mass